Kiril-Mordan/reusables/release_notes/mocker_db.md

 # Release notes

+### 0.1.3

+    - option to add embedding and distance to output list

+    - option to remove output key while outputting the rest of keys

 ### 0.1.2

     - initital cli interface that allows to clone code from api version of mocker and run it